piroor/treestyletab/CONTRIBUTING.md

 Translations also.
 Pull requests are easy to merge, than sending ZIP files.
 You'll do it without any local application - you can do it on the GitHub.
+For example, if you hope to fix an exsiting typo in a locale, you just have to click the pencil button (with a tooltip "Edit this file") for a language resource file.